rafaelBadan/OBC_currencyConversion/README.md

 ### 1. Database

-If you want to use, your first step must be create your `database.yml` with the following content
+If you want to run the app in your machine, you'll need to create your `database.yml` with the following content

 ```yaml
 default: &default